 Have you checked for advice on line?

 Backache Haemorrhoids Athletes foot Insect bites and stings Colds Threadworm Hay fever Earache Mouth ulcers Eczema Conjunctivitis Allergies Head lice Rashes Nappy rash Minor Injury Constipation Indigestion Teething Sore throat Diarrhoea Headache and fever speak to 111 during COVID Cough speak to 111 during COVID

 - antibiotics for eye and ear infections (when needed)

 - an emergency supply of your regular medication even without a prescription

 - the "morning after" pill

 - Note you are able to phone your pharmacy - find their number on their website or on your last prescription

 - minor eye complaints such as red or watering eyes

-All other NHS services (including hearing centres) are open and can offer advice via their webiste if not in person.
+All other NHS services (including hearing centres) are open and can offer advice via their website or over the telephone if not in person.